klu2300032925/AI-Insurance-Platform/README.md

 Despite the predictability of such disruptions through environmental data, there is no system that provides instant financial protection.
 Traditional insurance systems are slow, reactive, and not designed for short-term, high-frequency disruptions.

-This inspired us to design a proactive, automated insurance solution that ensures financial stability for gig workers in real time.

 ---

 ## What it does